space-wizards/docs/src/en/space-station-14/round-flow/proposals/revenant.md

 Abilities under this category can only be used when the Revenant is in it's metaphysical form.

  - **Whisper** - Unlock Cost: Very Low - Use Cost: Very Low - Cooldown: Near-Instant - Use Duration: Instant - Sends an otherworldly message to the selected target, spooky!
- - **Slip** - Unlock Cost: Very Low - Use Cost: Very Low - Cooldown: Short - Use Duration: Instant - Makes the selected target slip.
+ - **Slip** - Unlock Cost: Very Low - Use Cost: Very Low - Cooldown: Short - Use Duration: Instant - Makes the selected target slip. stun duration similar to that of normal soap.
  - **Hallucinate** - Unlock Cost: Low - Use Cost: Low - Cooldown: Average - Use Duration: Instant - Makes the selected target start hearing things, goes away after a while.
  - **Disorient** - Unlock Cost: Medium - Use Cost: Low - Cooldown: Long - Use Duration: Instant - Makes the selected target's controls go haywire, so that they're either completely inverted, stuck in walking one direction, or inputting late.
  - **Mark** - Unlock Cost: High - Use Cost: Medium - Cooldown: Very Long - Use Duration: Short - Marks the targeted crew member with an effect that periodically drains them of their energy, making them experience drowsiness, an effect similar to that of being drunk, in which after a while they'll forcefully enter an asleep state.